pythonanywhere/help_pages/articles/ManagingDatabaseConnections.md

 ### Anticipating errors in Django

+You're unlikely to see this problem in your web app itself, because django's views manage connections for each request, and requests will time out at the web server end before the database timeout kicks in.

+You might see this error in manage.py shell, or in management commands though.
 If you have some code that waits a long time in between database queries, then calling `connection.close()` will anticipate any problems with the server timeout: